rkthoya/Podregator/README.md

-# PodsAndBlogs
+# Podregator
-A content aggregator for some of my favorite blogs and podcasts.
+A content aggregator for some of my favorite podcasts.